Barcelona's new coach: Who is Quique Setien? The Cruyff-loving alternative option to Xavi | Goal.com

 He went on to have fruitful spells at the likes of Atletico Madrid and Logrones, retiring at Levante.

-The 61-year-old got his coaching career to a start at Racing as well in 2000, along with managerial roles at Poli Ejido and Logrones before making the jump to coach the Equatorial Guinea side.
-He trained Lugo for five years where he led the side to promotion to Segunda Division B.
+The 61-year-old got his coaching career to a start at Racing as well in 2000, along with managerial roles at Poli Ejido and Logrones before making the jump to coach the Equatorial Guinea national side.
+He also trained Lugo for five years, where he led the side to promotion to Segunda Division B.

 The Spaniard then took on the reins of Las Palmas, whom he rescued from relegation in his first season and led to an 11th-placed finish.

-A second season at Las Palmas saw a push to secure European qualification, but the team deflated in the final hurdle of La Liga – though not until after Setien instilled a fresh style that involved touch and possession.
+A second season at Las Palmas saw a push to secure European qualification, but the team deflated in the final hurdle of La Liga – though not without Setien having instilled a fresh style that involved touch and possession.

-His impressive tenure at the Canary Islands caught the attention of Real Betis, who appointed him as permanent manager in 2017.
-In his first season at the club, he returned Betis to Europe, ran out 5-3 victors in the derby against Sevilla, lead the team to sixth place and secured qualification to Europa League.
-He also oversaw the rise of players such as Fabian Ruiz and Junior Firpo at Seville, who left on lucrative transfers to Napoli and Barcelona respectively.
+His impressive tenure at the Canary Islands side caught the attention of Real Betis, who appointed him as permanent manager in 2017.
+In his first season at the club, he returned Betis to Europe, ran out 5-3 victors in the derby against Sevilla, led the team to sixth place and secured qualification to the Europa League.
+He also oversaw the rise of players such as Fabian Ruiz and Junior Firpo in Seville, who left on lucrative transfers to Napoli and Barcelona respectively.

 Setien’s second season at Real Betis started promisingly enough, progressing to the semi-finals of the Copa del Rey but falling to defeat against Valencia.
 He then suffered Europa League elimination at the hands of Rennes and lost momentum in La Liga, going from fighting for a Champions League spot to languishing in mid-table.